-Wildlife Conservation Society Webinars are a unique opportunity to learn more about animals and the science of studying wildlife.
+Our Webinars are a unique opportunity to learn more about global conservation efforts which affect our wildlife health, climate, natural resources, and local livelihoods.
 As a participant, you will learn about WCS field research and conservation work as you listen to conservation stories from our field researchers.

 During the Webinar, you will have the opportunity to:

-- learn more about wildlife and wild places, around the world
+- learn more about conservation efforts around the world

 - discover ways WCS works to save wildlife and wild places through research and conservation